-- 8.1 In accordance with PSIAS, the HoIA will be professionally qualified and suitably experienced in the leadership and management of an internal audit function.
-These requirements reflect the responsibilities of the HoIA in leading a professional discipline, demonstrating personal independence and objectivity and the need to liaise with senior management, members and other professionals. - 8.2 It is the responsibility of the HoIA to establish and maintain an appropriately skilled and experienced team and to set a culture of continuous improvement for the function.
-Resources will be set aside in the operational budget for the purposes of staff development and general and professional training. - 8.3 At least annually, the HolA will submit to the 'Chief Executive' and the Audit Committee an Internal Audit plan for review and approval.
+- 7.1 In accordance with GIAS, the HoCA will be professionally qualified and suitably experienced in the leadership and management of a corporate assurance function.
+These requirements reflect the responsibilities of the HoCA in leading a professional discipline, demonstrating personal independence and objectivity and the need to liaise with senior management, members and other professionals. - 7.2 It is the responsibility of the HoCA to establish and maintain an appropriately skilled and experienced team and to set a culture of continuous improvement for the function.

+Resources will be set aside in the operational budget for the purposes of staff development and general and professional training.

+- 7.3 At least annually, the HoCA will submit to the 'Chief Executive' and the Audit Committee a Corporate Assurance plan for review and approval.
 The plan will consist of a work schedule and resource requirements for the next financial year(s).
-The plan will include the impact of any resource limitations and significant actual or planned changes. - 8.4 The Standards element of the PSIAS highlights some key expected competencies.
-These are: - 8.5 Independence: - 8.5.1 An independent approach and mind-set is essential to the effectiveness of the Internal Audit function.
-To ensure this, Internal Audit operates within a framework that allows: - - Unrestricted access to the relevant senior officers; the Chair of the Audit Committee and Audit Committee Members; individual Senior Management Officers; employees and the responsible External Auditor. - The HoIA to report in his own name. - Segregation from line operations.
-Where the Head of Internal Audit has management responsibility for an operational area (i.e. Data Protection Officer for the Council and Clients, Risk Management, Governance and Assurance, Corporate Anti-Fraud), the Audit Manager will be responsible for managing reviews of those areas and for approving the final reports. - 8.5.2 The Head of Internal Audit reports directly to the Board and it is the Board's responsibility to:

-- Approve the internal audit charter; - Approve the risk based internal audit plan (within the approved resource envelope); - Receive updates on internal audit activity and performance relative to the delivery of the plan and other matters; - Make appropriate enquiries of management and the Head of Internal Audit to determine whether there are inappropriate scope, operational responsibility or resource limitations. - 8.5.3 The Internal Audit function has no responsibility for developing or implementing procedures or systems and does not prepare records or engage in original line processing functions or activities. - 8.5.4 Internal Auditors are generally not involved in undertaking non-audit activities and an Auditor will not be involved in the audit of any system or process for which they had previous operational responsibility for a period of two years, where they have secondary employment or where there is a conflict of interest. - 8.5.5 Audit responsibilities are periodically rotated to avoid over-familiarity and complacency and to provide for service continuity and resilience.
+The plan will include the impact of any resource limitations and significant actual or planned changes. - 7.4 The Standards element of the GIAS highlights some key expected competencies.
+These are: - 7.5 Independence: - 7.5.1 An independent approach and mind-set is essential to the effectiveness of the Corporate Assurance function.
+To ensure this, Corporate Assurance operates within a framework that allows: - - Unrestricted access to the relevant senior officers; the Chair of the Audit Committee and Audit Committee Members; individual Senior Management Officers; employees and the responsible External Auditor. - The HoCA to report in her own name. - Segregation from line operations.
+Where the Head of Corporate Assurance has management responsibility for an operational area (i.e. Risk Management, Governance and Assurance, Corporate Anti-Fraud), a Corporate Assurance Manager will be responsible for managing reviews of those areas and for approving the final reports. - 7.5.2 The Head of Corporate Assurance reports directly to the Board and it is the Board's responsibility to: - Approve the corporate assurance mandate and charter, and also Strategy; - Approve the risk based corporate assurance plan (within the approved resource envelope); - Receive updates on corporate assurance activity and performance relative to the delivery of the plan and other matters; - Make appropriate enquiries of management and the Head of Corporate Assurance to determine whether there are inappropriate scope, operational responsibility or resource limitations. - 7.5.3 The Corporate Assurance function has no responsibility for developing or implementing procedures or systems and does not prepare records or engage in original line processing functions or activities. - 7.5.4 Corporate Assurance are generally not involved in undertaking non-assurance activities and a member of the Corporate Assurance function will not be involved in the assurance activity of any system or process for which they had previous operational responsibility for a period of two years, where they have secondary employment or where there is a conflict of interest. - 7.5.5 Corporate Assurance responsibilities are periodically rotated to avoid over-familiarity and complacency and to provide for service continuity and resilience.

-8.6 Objectivity:
+7.6 Objectivity: